How Long Do Roosters Live? – 4 Tips to Make Your Rooster Live Longer

 how old do roosters live

-Whether you are taking care of a rooster as a pet or as part of a flock, you want to make sure that they live a long and good life.
-If you want to see them live as long as possible, perhaps you need to consider these factors.
+Whether you’re taking care of a rooster as a pet or as part of a flock, you want to ensure that they live a long and good life.
+If you love to see them live as long as possible, perhaps you need to consider these factors.

 The Food The Roosters Eat

-Diet plays an important part in making sure that roosters live for as long as possible.
+Diet plays a crucial part in securing that roosters live for as long as possible.
 For roosters to grow healthy and well, they need a well-balanced diet.
 You can’t just feed them with whatever food you have.

-If you leave your roosters out and about by themselves, they probably can’t help but feed on small creatures that they would come across.
-While this is okay, it won’t give them the nutritional needs that their bodies require.
+If you leave your roosters out and alone, they probably can’t help but feed on small creatures they find on the ground.
+While this is okay, it won’t give them the nutritional needs their bodies require.

-When it comes to their diet, there might be a few things you need to consider.
-While it might sound like preparing and feeding roosters with healthy meals is expensive, the truth of the matter is that it actually isn’t!
+When it comes to their diet, there are a few things you need to consider.
+While it might sound like preparing and feeding roosters healthy meals is expensive, the truth is that it actually isn’t!

 Roosters Eat Both Plants and Animals

 The good news is that roosters aren’t picky eaters.
 They can eat both plants and animals.
-With the combination of these types of food and some supplements, your rooster can have a well-balanced diet that gives them the vitamins and minerals that their bodies need.
+With these types of food and some supplements combined, your rooster can have a well-balanced diet that gives them the vitamins and minerals that their bodies need.

-Roosters need the right vitamins and minerals because if they lack one or more, it would affect their physical well-being and performance.
-There needs to be a balance between fat-soluble, water-soluble, and minerals so that they would be able to live healthy and productive life.
+Roosters need the right vitamins and minerals because once they lack one or more, it can affect their physical well-being and performance.
+There needs to be a balance between fat-soluble, water-soluble, and minerals so that they would be able to live a healthy and productive life.

-It should also be noted that too much of something is also not good for your rooster.
-You need to consider what types of food will work best for the roosters.
+You should also note that too much of something is terrible for your rooster.
+Consider what types of food will work best for the roosters.

 If your roosters aren’t free to roam around an open space, you might also want to throw grit in the mix.
-It helps them with digestion given they do not have teeth at all.
-If you have free-range roosters, they can find gravel and sand on their own.
+It helps them with digestion, given they do not have teeth.
+If you have free-range roosters, they can find gravel and sand independently.
 It’s in their nature to do something like that.
-So if you see them pecking on something from the ground, they are most likely looking for grit.
+So if you see them pecking at something from the ground, they are most likely looking for grit.

-Just like human beings, a rooster’s lifestyle can affect their life expectancy and mortality.
-Take stress for example.
-It can affect the rooster’s well-being, most especially if it’s cooped up with many other members of the flock.
+Like humans, a rooster’s lifestyle can affect their life expectancy and mortality.
+Take stress, for example.
+It can affect the rooster’s well-being, especially if it’s cooped up with many other flock members.

 When the rooster is distressed, it can affect its physical, psychological, physiological, and social conditions.
-When the rooster is unhappy, this can be reflected in day-to-day life.
-Don’t be surprised if your rooster is not as proactive or as energetic as they usually are.
+When the rooster is unhappy, it can reflect in their day-to-day life.
+Don’t be surprised if your rooster is not as proactive or energetic as before.

-If the rooster lives a stressful and taxing life, then it might not be able to live as long as you would want them to.
-It’s really ideal to let roosters roam as freely as they can so as not to put them under so much pressure.
+If the rooster lives a stressful and taxing life, it might not be able to live as long as you want them to.
+It’s ideal for roosters to roam as freely as they can—so as not to put them under so much pressure.

 What Surrounds Roosters